bitovi/academy/src/react-vite/02-setting-up-your-environment/setting-up-your-environment.md

 Library](https://testing-library.com/docs/react-testing-library/intro/).
 The
 unit tests for components will be focused on verifying that a component creates the correct DOM output based on the state the component is provided.
-We also need to create tests for any React custom hooks we create to ensure they provide the expected results.
+We also need to create tests for any React custom Hooks we create to ensure they provide the expected results.

 ## Setup